vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 Suppose we want to modify an embedding model by fine-tuning it or replacing it entirely.
 Then, all our data objects must be reprocessed and embedded again.
-This might be easy to manage for small-scale toy applications with a few million data points, but it quickly gets out of hand with larger-scale evolving datasets in production.
+This might be easy to manage for small-scale applications with a few million data points, but it quickly gets out of hand with larger-scale evolving datasets in production.

 Consider a case where we have an evolving dataset of 10M news